What can you use progesterone cream for?

-- Scarring on the fallopian tubes or cervix from a past surgery
+- scarring on the fallopian tubes from a past surgery or infection

 Male infertility – it is possible that your partner has a problem affecting his fertility.
 If this is the case, attempting to boost your own fertility may be a wasted effort.
 Reasons for fertility problems in men include:

-- Sperm that are abnormal or cannot move properly
+- sperm cells that are abnormal or cannot move properly

-If you've not been trying for long, remember that 84% percent of couples will conceive within a year of trying if they have sex once every two or three days without needing any treatment at all.
+If you haven't been trying for long, remember that 84% percent of couples will conceive within a year of trying if they have sex once every two or three days without needing any treatment at all.

-If you are having problems trying to conceive, you and your partner should speak to your doctor.
-They will be able to offer advice and carry out tests to try and determine what the problem might be.
+If you're having problems trying to conceive, you and your partner should speak to your doctor.
+They'll be able to offer advice and carry out tests to try and determine what the problem might be.

 Can progesterone cream improve conditions like endometriosis or acne?